Find Affordable College Courses

 In-state tuition fees for undergraduate students at North Shore Community College are $5,352 per year.
 On average, allied health graduates from North Shore Community College take out $21,469 in student loans while working on their Associate Degree.

-Out of the 14 schools in Massachusetts that were part of this year’s ranking, Springfield Technical Community College landed the # 2 spot on the list.
+A rank of #2 on this year’s list means Springfield Technical Community College is a great value for allied health professions students working on their associate degree.
 STCC is a small public school located in the medium-sized city of Springfield.

 STCC undergraduate students pay an average of $5,520 in in-state tuition and fees each year.
 While working on their Associate Degree, allied health majors at STCC accumulate an average of around $17,652 in student debt.